Residual-PAC Privacy: Automatic Privacy Control Beyond the Gaussian Barrier: Experiments

-\textbf{Budgets vs. $\beta$ (i-l of Figure \ref{fig:all_metrics}):} These results show the SR-PAC's target vs achieved privacy budgets to verify that our algorithm indeed implement the specified desired privacy level.
-Each panel shows the target mutual-information bound $\beta$ on the horizontal axis and SR-PAC's empirically measured one on the vertical axis.
-In every dataset, the red points lie nearly on the $y=x$ line.
-This confirms that SR-PAC solves its Followers' problem with high accuracy, so that the desired privacy budget is well guaranteed with negligible error, proving a reliable, data-driven guarantee that the privacy constraint is satisfied.
+\textbf{Budgets vs. $\beta$ (i–l of Figure \ref{fig:all_metrics}).} These panels plot SR-PAC's target privacy budgets in terms of mutual-information bounds $\beta$ (horizontal) against the achieved empirical conditional-entropy budget (vertical).
+In every dataset, the red points lie tightly along the $y=x$ line, confirming that SR-PAC solves its follower problem with high accuracy and enforces the desired privacy level with negligible budget error.
+This provides a reliable, data-driven guarantee that the privacy constraint is satisfied.